zablonbaraka85/Crypto-Trader/README.md

 # Welcome to the Crypto-Trader wiki!
 Crypto-Trader is an algorithmic trading platform where anyone can code their own trading algorithms and run them with ease.

+## Requirements:
+- nodeJS

 ## How to Use:
 1. Create an account with a supported crypto-currency exchange.
 2. Create API secret keys for the account on the respective exchange.
+3. Clone the repo into a directory.
+4. In the project directory, run $npm install
-3. Code your trading algorithm in the algorithm.js file using the applied JavaScript API built into the repo.
+5. Code your trading algorithm in the algorithm.js file using the applied JavaScript API built into the repo.
-4. Run Crypto-Trader: $npm start
+6. Run $npm start.
-5. Click on the algorithm tab and click start!
+7. Click on the algorithm tab and click start.

 ## Algorithmic Trading Development Tools: